Scott Aaronson: Early life and education

-Aaronson grew up in the United States, though he spent a year in Asia when his father—a science writer turned public-relations executive—was posted to Hong Kong.
-He enrolled in a school there that permitted him to skip ahead several years in math, but upon returning to the US, he found his education restrictive, getting bad grades and having run-ins with teachers.
+Aaronson grew up in the United States, though he spent a year in Asia when his father was posted to Hong Kong.
+He enrolled in a school there that permitted him to skip ahead several years in math, but upon returning to the US, he had difficulties in school, getting bad grades and having run-ins with teachers.
 He enrolled in The Clarkson School, a gifted education program run by Clarkson University, which enabled Aaronson to apply for colleges while only in his freshman year of high school.
 He was accepted into Cornell University, where he obtained his BSc in computer science in 2000, and where he resided at the Telluride House.
 He then attended the University of California, Berkeley, for his PhD, which he got in 2004 under the supervision of Umesh Vazirani.

-Aaronson had shown ability in mathematics from an early age, teaching himself calculus at the age of 11, provoked by symbols in a babysitter's textbook.
-He discovered computer programming at age 11, and felt he lagged behind peers, who had already been coding for years.
-In part due to Aaronson getting into advanced mathematics before getting into computer programming, he felt drawn to theoretical computing, particularly computational complexity theory.
+As a child, Aaronson was particularly interested in mathematics.
+In part due to this, he felt drawn to theoretical computing, particularly computational complexity theory.
 At Cornell, he became interested in quantum computing and devoted himself to computational complexity and quantum computing.

 Career

 After postdoctorates at the Institute for Advanced Study and the University of Waterloo, he took a faculty position at MIT in 2007.
 His primary area of research is quantum computing and computational complexity theory more generally.

-In the summer of 2016 he moved from MIT to the University of Texas at Austin as David J. Bruton Jr. Centennial Professor of Computer Science and as the founding director of UT Austin's new Quantum Information Center.
+In the summer of 2016 he moved from MIT to the University of Texas at Austin as David J. Bruton Jr. Centennial Professor of Computer Sciences #2 and as the founding director of UT Austin's new Quantum Information Center.
 In summer 2022 he announced he would be working for a year at OpenAI on theoretical foundations of AI safety.
 He worked at the company for two years.